catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 #### MORE COMBINATIONS

-All combinations above may be extendet by additional, separate data and/or calculation service providers.
+All combinations above may be extended by additional, separate data and/or calculation service providers.

 #### SKILL PROVIDER IS NEUTRAL ENTITY